-&lt;sup>12That the trade-cost function may be non-linear in its arguments finds also strong support in the literature assessing distance effects on trade (Hillberry and Hummels, 2008).
+12That the trade-cost function may be nonlinear in its arguments finds also strong support in the literature assessing distance effects on trade (Hillberry and Hummels, 2008).

-&lt;sup>13Data on 4-digit sectoral trade flows, $x{ij}^s$ , to back out $\hat{d}{ij}^s$ and applied tariffs, $t{ij}^s$ , at the country-pairsector level for the year 2011 are taken from the Trade Analysis Information System (TRAINS) Database contained in the World Bank's WITS Database.
-Data on ad-valorem equivalents of non-tariff barriers, $n{ij}^s$ , are available from Kee and Nicita (2016).
+13Data on 4-digit sectoral trade flows, x{ij}^s , to back out \hat{d}{ij}^s and applied tariffs, t{ij}^s , at the country-pair-sector level for the year 2011 are taken from the Trade Analysis Information System (TRAINS) Database contained in the World Bank's WITS Database.
+Data on ad valorem equivalents of nontariff barriers, n{ij}^s , are available from Kee, Nicita, and Olarreaga (2016).
 For more details, see the respective data description in Section 4.